-A Federal Pell Grant is based on need and restricted to students pursuing a first undergraduate degree.
+A federal Pell Grant is based on need and restricted to students pursuing a first undergraduate degree.

-Federal Supplemental Educational Opportunity Grant - a Federal grant usually awarded to Federal Pell recipients with greatest financial need.
+Federal Supplemental Educational Opportunity Grant - a federal grant usually awarded to Federal Pell recipients with greatest financial need.

-Federal Work Study - a Federal program for students with financial aid eligibility that provides a source of income.
+Federal Work Study - a federal program for students with financial aid eligibility which provides a source of income.
 It is expected that any earnings will be used for costs relating to attendance at the College.

-Federal Family Educational Loans - loans for which students may apply include the Federal Stafford and Federal Unsubsidized Stafford Loan programs.
-Financial aid eligibility must be determined before loan applications are processed.
+Federal Family Educational Loans - loans for which students may apply include the Federal Stafford and Federal Unsubsidized Stafford programs.
+Financial aid eligibility must be determined before loan applications can be processed.